data-integrations/whole-file-ingest/docs/FileMetadataSource-batchsource.md

-# Local File Metadata Batch Source
+# File Metadata Batch Source

 Description
 -----------
-The Local File Metadata plugin is a source plugin that allows users to read file metadata from a local HDFS or a local filesystem.
+The File Metadata plugin is a source plugin that allows users to read file metadata from a local HDFS or a local filesystem.

 Use Case